Wonder of the Seas Cabins to Avoid

 You would be surprised how much noise a cabin below the pool can have, especially in the early morning.

 The pool deck on Wonder of the Seas is a hub of activity, with plenty of people up there in the morning, day, and evening.
-You might expect that to be the case most times of the day, but there's still things happening there in the early morning.
+You might expect that to be the case most times of the day, but there are still things happening there in the early morning.

 Crew members use the early morning and late evening hours to re-arrange deck chairs.
 At night, they stack them to ensure they don't go flying around overnight and then set them back up in the early morning.
 The issue with this is crew members drag the loungers across the deck to get them to where they need to go, and that can result in screeching sounds emanating from the ceiling of your cabin.